-4.5.14 The escape routes from shaft tunnels and pipe ducts shall be enclosed in watertight trunks carried to above the bulkhead deck or the uppermost waterline.
+4.5.14 The escape routes from shaft tunnels and pipe ducts shall be equipped by watertight closing means or enclosed in watertight trunks carried to above the bulkhead deck or the uppermost waterline.

 Doors from shaft tunnels and pipe ducts leading in the machinery spaces and cargo pump rooms shall comply with the requirements of 7.12, Part III "Equipment, Arrangements and Outfit".